Change of conditionsAdd change of condition

 Great Ocean Walk Hike-in and Group Campsites

-Along with the car-based camping area at Blanket Bay, there are also purpose-built Great Ocean Walk hike-in and group camping areas.
+There are also purpose-built Great Ocean Walk hike-in and group camping areas.

 The hike-in campsite has eight individual camp pads set into the surrounding bushland.
 Each camp pad has room for a 2-3 person tent.
 There is a maximum number of 12 people per hiker party, booking no more than four hike-in campsites at each location.

-The group camping area offers larger and more open sites catering for groups up to16 people with enough room for eight 2-3 person tents.
+The group camping area offers larger and more open sites catering for groups up to 16 people with enough room for eight 2-3 person tents.